PrettyFloralBonnet/sql-notes/main-section-notes.md

 ## Column concatenation
 `SELECT CONCAT(column1, 'my text', column2) FROM table;` concatenates data from the columns whose names are passed to the CONCAT function, as well as any text (in single quotes) that is passed to it.

+**NOTE**: The part about using single quotes with **text** is actually crucial.
+Single quotes are used to represent text in SQL.
+Double quotes are reserved for column and table names.

 Renaming will still work here:

 `SELECT CONCAT(column1, ' my text ', column2) AS "My Concatenated Column" FROM table;`